Filmation: Peak era

 They eventually left True Line, and Scheimer began working on commercials, including for Gillette and others, which began what became Filmation.
 He met lawyer Ira Epstein, who had worked for Harmon but had left the firm, and now put together the new corporation with Scheimer and Sutherland.
 It officially became Filmation Associates as of September 1962, so named because "We were working on film, but doing animation"; so putting them together yielded the portmanteau "Filmation".

 Both Rod Rocket and the Life of Christ series credited "Filmation Associates" with "Production Design" in addition to Scheimer and Sutherland as directors.
 (SIB Productions, whose logo bore a resemblance to the original Filmation logo designed by Ted Littlefield, would soon go on to become "Sib-Tower 12 Productions" and produce the first few of Chuck Jones' Tom and Jerry films for MGM, until becoming MGM Animation/Visual Arts for the remainder of the films).

 Norm Prescott brought in Filmation's first major project, Journey Back to Oz, an animated sequel to the MGM film The Wizard of Oz (1939).
 Begun in 1962, storyboarding, voice recording, and most of the music scoring and animation had been completed when financial challenges caused the project to be put on hold for nearly eight years.

 In the meantime, the new Filmation studio turned their attention to a more successful medium, network television.
 For the next few years they made television commercials and some other projects for other companies and made an unsuccessful pilot film for a Marx Brothers cartoon series.
 They also tried to develop an original series named The Adventures of Stanley Stoutheart (later renamed Yank and Doodle) about a boy and a dog, but they were never able to sell it and almost closed down; until approached by DC Comics editor Mort Weisinger to do a Superman cartoon that premiered on CBS on September 10, 1966.
 This was followed by several of the other DC superheroes, and then, in 1968, the first Archie Show.
 Both series greatly helped Filmation's popularity to increase into the 1970s, when it scored big with several of its series.

+Logo used from 1975 to 1982.

 The Filmation studio was purchased by the TelePrompTer Corporation in 1969.
 Two years later, in 1971, Filmation and Warner Bros. signed an agreement to distribute cartoons for film and television.

-Logo used from 1975 to 1982.

-Final years

 In 1981, while Prescott left the company, Westinghouse Electric Corporation, through its Group W Productions division, acquired Filmation along with its purchase of TelePrompTer's cable and entertainment properties.

+In 1986, Filmation moved from Reseda, California, where it had been based for the past 19 years, to a larger studio in Woodland Hills.

+Closing